oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ## D.2 Why JADN and not RDF?

-This section discusses the relationshipo between JADN and RDF, and why RDF does not serve the purpose of an Information Model
+This section discusses the relationship between JADN and RDF, and why RDF does not serve the purpose of an Information Model

 ### Comment